 Once your credit card debt is paid in full, you never want to allow yourself to get into that situation again.
 Here are things you need to do:

 Was the reason you had debt due to poor saving?
 Are you a spender?
 Did you just not have a budget and had to use it to cover living expenses?

-Whatever the reason, you need to make sure you know what lead you down that path to begin with and make changes in your life so that it doesn’t happen again.
+Whatever the reason, you need to make sure you know what lead you down that path, to begin with, and make changes in your life so that it doesn’t happen again.

 Many times, people turn to credit cards when they have an unexpected expense.
 This is where your emergency fund will come into play.
 Instead of turning to a credit card to bail you out, you will use your emergency fund balance instead.

 Far to often, people will charge in advance of a paycheck or other income source they plan on coming their way.
 But, what happens if that fails to come through?
 Can they pay off the balance?

 If you can not pay off your balance with the money in your checking or savings account, then do not charge it.
 Just because you are owed money does not mean it will come through.

 It can be tempting not to pay off your card and keep more of the money for yourself.
-However, this will just put you back into the same situation you just got out from under.
+However, this will just put you back into the same situation you just got out from.
 Make sure your entire balance is paid off every single month.
 No exceptions.

 Companies can change their programs at any time.
 You could lose those you’ve earned or no longer be eligible to earn new ones.
 The perks may sound great, but are they really worth it?